dtrelogan/react-formstate/docs/updatingFormState.md

   />
 ```

-This behavior might seem strange or controversial, but generally if you find yourself wanting to use revalidateOnSubmit, consider that between custom change handlers, the onChange callback from the framework generated handler, and the ability to do whatever additional validation you'd like in the onSubmit callback after createModel, there is likely a better option.
+but consider that between a custom change handler, or the [onUpdate callback](onUpdateExample.md) from the framework generated handler, there is likely a better solution.

-For instance, in the case of a password confirmation, this is probably a better solution:
+For instance, in the case of a password confirmation:

 ```es6
 handlePasswordChange(newPassword) {